-Nasturtium has a spicy, peppery flavor, similar to watercress.
+Nasturtium has a slightly spicy, peppery flavor, similar to watercress.

-Goes well with: Add the large flowers to a salad, pesto, burger, omelette or stuff the entire flower with your favourite savoury fillings.
+Goes well with: Add the large flowers to a salad, pesto, burger, omelet, or stuff the entire flower with your favorite savory fillings.

-What to eat: The whole flower can be eaten, you can even pickle the seeds.
+What part to eat: The whole flower can be eaten, you can even pickle the seeds.

 The pansy has a sweet, fresh, grass-like flavor.

-What to eat: The whole flower can be eaten.
+What part to eat: The whole flower can be eaten.
 The leaves have a slightly milder flavor.

 Roses vary in flavor depending on the variety.
 Some are spicy while others can be sweet or resemble fruits such as apple or strawberry.

-What to eat: The petals are edible and the white heel should be removed.
+What part to eat: The petals are edible and the bitter white heel should be removed.

 The stigma of the saffron flower has an elusive and hard to define flavor.
 It can be described as a mildly bitter, floral flavor.

-Tulips taste similar to a slightly sweet lettuce and their texture is crispy.
+Tulips taste similar to slightly sweet lettuce and their texture is crispy.

-Goes well with: Tulip can be stuffed with your favourite fillings, slice into pieces and add to salads or use them to decorate desserts.
+Goes well with: Tulip can be stuffed with your favorite fillings, slice into pieces and add to salads or use them to decorate desserts.

-What to eat: Remove the stigma and pollen then eat the tulip bulb.
+What part to eat: Remove the stigma and pollen then eat the tulip bulb.